Some posts contain compensated links. Please read this disclaimer for more info.

-From Podgorica, you can get to Lake Skadar via the E80 highway or the M2.3 highway, which connects the city with Budva on the Adriatic coast.
+From Podgorica, you can get to Lake Skadar via the E80 highway or the M2.3 highway, connecting the city with Budva on the Adriatic coast.
 The E80 leads straight to Virpazar on the lake’s shore, the main gateway to the national park.
 One of the side roads of the M2.3, on the other hand, leads to the village of Rijeka Crnojevića and the Pavlova Strana viewpoint.
 Eventually, after winding its way through the mountains, it also leads to Virpazar.
-Lake Skadar is one of the best day trips from Podgorica and the E80 is the most direct route, the M2.3 the most scenic.
+Lake Skadar is one of the best day trips from Podgorica, and the E80 is the most direct route, the M2.3 the most scenic.

 From Budva, you can also reach Lake Skadar on both the E80 and M2.3 highways.
-Here too, the E80, with a shortcut on the M2, is the shortest route to Virpazar while the M2.3 offers more interesting mountain scenery.
+Here too, the E80, with a shortcut on the M2, is the shortest route to Virpazar, while the M2.3 offers more interesting mountain scenery.

 Additionally, there is also a train connection between Virpazar and Podgorica and the town of Bar on the Adriatic coast.

 If you’re planning a southern Europe trip, consider visiting Lake Skadar, too.
-It’s a remarkably beautiful, varied and underrated destination.
+It’s a remarkably beautiful, varied, and underrated destination.